Skip to main content

 A K-12 EdTech SaaS platform with a Merchandise Range - Ideation for New Product Launch

 Dominant platform bridges SaaS lesson and resource delivery with the sale of physical merchandise on Shopify.
 Engaged to bring options to the table for a new merchandise range intended for classroom teachers.
-In this sample, carryalls.
 The brief called for design, material, and production considerations, time-to-launch, audience segmentation, budget constraints, production agents, and marketing plan.

 Product Strategy